exasol/public-knowledgebase/Database-Features/Not-able-to-connect-to-Oracle-DB-with-Short-Host-name.md

     systemctl start c4_cloud_command
     ```

-   By default DB automatically starts when c4 services start If it doesn't, start it using the ConfD job db_start:
+   By default DB automatically starts when c4 services start.
+If it doesn't, start it using the ConfD job db_start:

     ```shell
     confd_client db_start db_name: <DB-NAME>